GUIDE 2025

 Align with Organizational Requirements

-The document numbering system should be aligned with the needs of your organization and how it operates.
+The document numbering system should align with your organization’s needs and operating practices.

 Take a Holistic View

-Document control numbers should be viewed as one of the various aspects of a holistic document strategy and should be developed, designed, implemented, reviewed, and updated in accordance with the overall document control strategy.
+You should view document control numbers as one aspect of a holistic document strategy and develop, design, implement, review, and update them in accordance with the overall document control strategy.

 Conclusion

 Document control numbering is a tool that helps you manage documents.
-It is one component of a holistic document management system that helps you to ensure that documents are created, reviewed, modified, issued, distributed, and accessed according to approved procedures and standards.
+It is one component of a holistic document management system that helps you create and review documents in accordance with approved procedures and standards.

 If you are new to document control management and are looking to learn more, we recommend taking our Technical Writing Certification Course, where you will learn the fundamentals of managing technical documentation.